Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Features that have been implemented

-### Features left to be implemented

-- Responsive Design
+- Home Page

-- Navigation Bar (all pages):
-  - Dictionary
+  - About Section
-  - Login (Link to Sign Up Page)
+  - Button link to Sign Up Page
+  - Button link to Login Page
-    - Dictionary
+  - Button link to Dictionary
-    - Profile
-    - Logout
-  - Sign Up
-  - Contact Us

 - Footer with Social Links/Email Address (all pages):
   - Facebook